Areas of expertise:

 Ph.D., The Ohio State University

-Laurel Elder is a Professor of Political Science and the Coordinator of the Women’s and Gender Studies Program at Hartwick College.
-She teaches a wide array of courses in American politics focusing in particular on public opinion, voting, and elections with specific attention to issues of gender, race, and ethnicity.
-She is also the co-author of two books, American Presidential Candidate Spouses: The Public’s Perspective (2018) and The Politics of Parenthood: Causes and Consequences of the Politicization and Polarization of the American Family (2012).
+Laurel Elder is a Professor of Political Science at Hartwick College.
+She teaches a wide array of courses in American politics focusing on public opinion, voting, and elections with specific attention to issues of gender, race, and ethnicity.
+She is the author or co-author of several books including the forthcoming Women in Elective Office: A Tale of Two Parties.

 Recent courses taught: